junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam has narrowed the locations down to a few sites near the shore around Rhode Island and Massachusetts, where there have been demonic sightings recently.
 He has written them down into a notepad.

-They have to appreciate there are that many deserted hospital facilities around the area -- at least not as many as deserted factories.
+They have to appreciate there aren't that many deserted hospital facilities around the area -- at least not as many as deserted factories.
 That's still a list of a dozen locations which probably will take them at least a day or two, even if they split -- which, "Still sound like a terrible idea," says Dean.

-"Are you so restless because you're worried we can't find Nick, or Cas isn't answering your phone?"
+"Are you so restless because you're worried we can't find Nick, or because Cas isn't answering your phone?"
 Sam asks, from the other end of the phone.

 Dean stares at the road ahead of him, with the sea gulls fighting for something in the middle of the road which is causing a huge traffic jam -- freaking big cities with so many people living in it.

-"He hasn't replied any message or picked up any of call since yesterday."
-Dean tries not to sound like a clingy girlfriend but he fails gloriously.
+"He hasn't replied any message or picked up any of the call since yesterday."
+Dean tries not to sound like a clingy partner but fails gloriously.
 "It's not okay.
 He's not well, and there's Lucifer in the bunker.
 I should never have left them there."

-"He's an adult angel, he can --" Sam sighs.
+"He's an adult, an angel, he can --" Sam sighs, cutting himself off.
 "Forget it, what are you gonna do?"

 "Thinking about going back home," Dean answers quickly.